 Biography of John André

 John André was a British officer who fought in the American Revolutionary War and was involved in Arnold’s Treason — a plot devised by Benedict Arnold to turn over West Point to the British.
-In 1774, André was sent to serve in Canada, where he was captured by American forces on November 2, 1775, during the Siege of Fort St. John.
+In 1774, André was sent to serve in Canada, where he was captured by American forces on November 2, 1775, during the Siege of Fort St. John, an early battle fought during the American Invasion of Quebec.
 He spent a year on parole in Pennsylvania and then rejoined the British Army for the Philadelphia Campaign.
 He participated in the Battle of Brandywine, the Paoli Massacre, and the Battle of Germantown.
 When the British withdrew from Philadelphia, he fought at the Battle of Monmouth.
 Afterward, he became the aid to General Henry Clinton and operated in New York and Philadelphia.
 While in Philadelphia, he courted a young woman, Peggy Shippen, who ended up marrying Benedict Arnold.
 Soon after, Arnold approached the British with his scheme to help them take control of West Point.
 André served as the messenger between Arnold and General Clinton.
 On September 21, 1780, André met with Arnold, and Arnold gave him confidential documents, including a map of West Point.
 André intended to return to General Clinton and give him the documents.
 However, as André, in disguise, tried to return to the British lines, he was stopped by three men from the New York militia.
 They searched him, found the documents, and arrested him.
 General George Washington was notified, and André was put on trial for spying.
 The court, which was made up of 14 officers from the Continental Army, recommended André be hanged.
 Washington offered him to the British in a prisoner exchange, but the British refused.
 André was hanged on the morning of October 2, 1780, at Tappan, New York.